-As TNSI is deemed to be the acquirer for accounting purposes, its assets, liabilities and operations since incorporation are included in these consolidated financial statements at their historical carrying values.
+As TNSI is deemed to be the acquirer for accounting purposes, its assets, liabilities and operations since incorporation are included in these condensed interim consolidated financial statements at their historical carrying values.
 RMR Science Technology Inc.'s results of operations have been included from June 16, 2022, the date of the RTO.
 For purposes of this transaction, the consideration received was the fair value of the net assets and liabilities of the Company which on June 16, 2022 was (\$159,315).

-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited